zuzuleinen/moneytablet/readme.md

 Step 1.
 Get your repository on your local machine

-Stept 2.
+Step 2.
 Create a virtualhost with the document root pointing to /public

 Step 3.
 Install composer